Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.

 In this article, we will provide a more general overview of the manual assessment process.
 Topics in Tribal Habits can also have graded online assessments (quizzes) which you can learn about in this article.

-How does a building block become assessable?
+How does an item in an element become assessable?

 First, creators can set the requirements for explorers.